-Gamestar Mechanic is a game-based platform and curriculum that teaches youth ages 8 – 14 how to design video games to foster systems thinking and 21st century skill building (problem solving, critical thinking, iterative design, creativity and collaboration), and to create a powerful motivation for STEM (science, technology, engineering and math) education.
+E-Line’s first release, Gamestar Mechanic is a game-based platform and curriculum that teaches youth (ages 8 – 14) how to design video games to foster systems and design thinking, 21st Century skills and creating a powerful motivation for STEM (science, technology, engineering and math).

-The game has been positively reviewed in a wide variety of magazines, newspapers and blogs ranging from the New York Times to Common Sense Media and has received consistently positive feedback from teachers, parents and kids.
-Click here to read the press coverage.
+Gamestar Mechanic has been positively reviewed in a wide variety of magazines, newspapers and blogs ranging from the New York Times to Common Sense Media and won multiple awards including accolades from the American Association of Librarians, Common Sense Media, Children Technology Review, IndieCade and Serious Play.